 In other cases, owners discover they are allergic to a particular cat breed.
 If you adopted such a cat, you may be forced to give it away.
 This is wise since being miserable doesn’t make you a better owner.

 Some owners are put in the difficult position of giving away their pets for family reasons.
-This is especially common if a newborn, a new spouse, or a family member that’s recently moved in is scared of animals or has an allergy.
+This is especially common if a newborn, a new spouse, or a family member recently moved in is scared of animals or has an allergy.

 In other cases, the feline may not get along with your home’s other residents.
 You may genuinely lack the time or experience necessary to help your cat warm up to the new people.